If you’re creative, want to improve your artistic practice and enhance your technique in different artistic forms, this course is for you.

 Get in touch by hitting the button below and filling out our enquiry form.Download a guide Browse careers Get in touch

 Course code: C000450 / Q000528

-One of your GCSEs must be a Grade 4 (C) or above in GCSE Art and Design or GCSE Textiles.
-If you have not studied Art and Design previously you will be asked to attend a Drawing Day which is held in July.
+One of your GCSEs must be a Grade 4 or above in GCSE Art and Design or GCSE Textiles.
+If you have not previously studied Art and Design or Textiles you will need to show us a portfolio of your relevant work.

 |Teaching & assessment||

 Coursework accounts for 60% of the A level mark.
 An externally set exam paper from OCR makes up the further 40% of the Art and Design A level award.

 Successful completion course gives you direct entry to Art and Design Degrees.
 Fine Art, Illustration, Architecture, Interior Design, Graphics etc. are well established routes for our students.
 For those students wishing to extend their portfolio, the Level 4 Pre-Degree Foundation Course at Nottingham college is also a popular progression route.
 You can choose to follow with further studies on a foundation diploma in art and design, or a higher education course in fine art, graphic design, textile design or 3D design.

 There are lots of careers open to you such as fashion designer, graphic designer, illustrator, interior designer or textile designer.

 Essential equipment: 2 sketchbooks in AS year, 3 sketchbooks in A2 year.
 Set of drawing pencils.
 The department provides equipment at the moment.

 Students aged 16-18 don't have to pay tuition fees.